IBM Leadership Academy

 Overview

-At a company that prioritizes career growth and continuous learning for employees, finding programs and resources for leadership development should be easy.
+IBM makes career growth and continuous learning a priority for its employees—so finding programs and resources for leadership development should be easy.

-Instead, users found themselves lost in an outdated interface and a navigation system that was more like a maze.
-The original Leadership Academy website was launched in 2015 and had not been touched since.
+Instead, users found themselves lost in an outdated interface and maze-like navigation system.
+The IBM Leadership Academy website was originally launched in 2015, and its design had not been updated since.

-By overhauling and improving the usability of the website, our team increased user engagement, program enrollment rates, and Net Promoter Score (NPS).
+By overhauling the user experience of the site, I improved usability and increased user engagement with our content, program enrollment rates, and Net Promoter Score (NPS) by 25 points.

 The team